 When our Online Longitudinal Assessment was introduced in January, one of its most important features was an ability to collect observations from you, the people who use the system.

 After answering each OLA question, you are presented with a feedback screen.
 While completing the questions is optional, we hope that you take a brief moment to answer.
-The data from your responses is used to assist you, the committee volunteers from the field who write OLA questions, help create the passing standard for the OLA question and allow you to provide additional feedback about the question that you just answered.
+The data from your responses is used to help create the passing standard for OLA by allowing you to provide feedback about the question that you just answered.

 The feedback provided for the confidence rating question is solely for you.
 When you review your answered OLA questions in the My OLA History section, you can sort your data using the confidence rating.
 For example, if you wanted to see the questions that you answered correctly, but indicated you were not confident in your response, you can do that using the My OLA History filtering tools.
 Remember this is a tool to help aid in learning and continuous improvement.